zyonzarhaf/md_notes/cakephp.md

 1. instantiate a server, while also passing in an application instance, which then takes the full path to '../config' directory.

-1. call the appropriate 'Server' methods to instantiate a request object (internally, cakephp uses the built-in global variables to achieve this) and a response object.
+1. call the appropriate 'Server' methods to instantiate the request (internally, cakephp uses the built-in global variables to achieve this) and the response objects.

 ## The Model Layer

 The **Model layer** represents the part of the app that implements the business logic.
-It is responsible for: **retrieving data, converting data data, validating data, associating data, and other tasks related to handling data.**
+It is responsible for: **retrieving data, converting data, validating data, associating data, and other tasks related to handling data.**

-Below is an example of fetching the 'Users' table with the 'fetchTable()' method, and using one of the methods provided by the 'Table' class -- the 'find()' method -- we can also return an instance of the 'Query' class.
+Below is an example of fetching the 'Users' table with the 'fetchTable()' method, and using one of the methods provided by the 'Table' class -- the 'find()' method -- we can also return an instance of the 'SelectQuery' class.

+When it comes to CakePHP ORM, there are two main primary object types that allows working with data:

+- Table Objects: represent relations -- collections of data.

+- Entities: represent individual records -- rows.

-By also calling 'all()', we execute the query and effectively retrieve all rows from the 'Users' table as a traversable object -- a 'ResultSetDecorator' object aka 'QueryInterface'.
+By also calling 'all()', we execute the query and effectively retrieve all rows from the 'Users' table as a traversable object -- a 'ResultSetDecorator' object aka a Collection object.
 The QueryInterface allows processing data by means of iterating and also by exposing its own methods.

 In this example, we simply iterate the collection and call the echo command for each username in a row.